Vladislav-Veselov/image_classification/README.md

 This project implements and compares different CNN architectures for image classification on the CIFAR-10 dataset using PyTorch.
-The project includes implementations of LeNet, a custom CNN, and ResNet18, along with tools for training, evaluation, and visualization.
+The project includes implementations of LeNet, a custom CNN, and two versions of ResNet18, along with tools for training, evaluation, and visualization.